The Isometry-Dual Property in Flags of Two-Point Algebraic Geometry Codes: The isometry-dual property for two-point codes defined on Kummer extensions

 Notice that the divisor $D$ in Theorem \ref{t:kummer} has degree $n=r-1+M$, where $M$ is a multiple of $m$ and $n$ is assumed to be larger than $2g-1$.
 Of course, $n$ is also at most the total number of rational places on $\cF$ minus 2.
-So, the theorem deals with two-point AG codes whose length is of a particular form.

-The results of Theorem \ref{t:kummer} allow to compute the maximum of $H_b^*$ for Kummer extensions under the given hypotheses as follows in the next proposition.
+The results of Theorem \ref{t:kummer} allow to compute the maximum of $H_b^*$ for Kummer extensions as follows in the next proposition.

 \begin{proposition} With hypotheses and notation as in Theorem~\ref{t:kummer}, and $b=\theta m + \rho$ where $0\leq \rho\leq m-1$,

 \end{proposition} \begin{proof} Since $\gcd(m, r)=1$, we can choose $1\leq u \leq m-1$ and $1\leq \lambda \leq r-1$ such that $\lambda m=ur+1$.
 In particular we have that $1\leq \tilde r= m-u \leq m-1$ is the inverse of $r$ modulo $m$.
 Notice that $u\equiv m-\tilde r$ modulo $m$ and that $\lfloor\frac{m}{r}\rfloor=\lfloor\frac{u}{\lambda}\rfloor$.
 We recall that $2g=(m-1)(r-1)$.